 …Without actually helping you to do #3, which is the thing you were really looking for!
 We can do better.

-Anna David made an excellent outline in her book, Make a Mess of Your Memoir, so I’m including it here.
+Anna David made an excellent outline in her book, Make Your Mess Your Memoir, so I’m including it here.
 An outline like this is a great starting guide, that removes some of the indecision or overwhelm.
 Try it out to get started, and adapt as necessary once your story grows past the restraints.

 - Chapter 1: Intro/Inciting incident/Flashback/Turning point